top of page

 Just so, a person in such denial, someone impersonating his or her own life, someone only pretending to be sleeping, cannot be woken up.
 Within the sphere of our play together, she was performing her Geisha role, her service role.
 She appeared full of kind sweetness.
 She had taken on the outer form of submission to another.
 She had identified with the role of a Geisha . . . and yet, here she was, unable to abandon or give herself truly.

 And what of myself? . . .
 I felt exactly the same condition.
-As I lay there beside her, I became aware something as if deep within me, an old-new way of feeling, something long forgotten, ignored, discarded and shut-up.
+As I lay there beside her, I became aware of something deep within me, an old-new way of feeling, something long forgotten, ignored, discarded, and shut up.
 It was still alive and seemed a miracle just occurring.
 All around it arose my own compassion, caring, listening and understanding, like a prison cell, one that I had been living in, unawares, all my life.
 Seeing her mummery had made me aware of my own.

 "One does not become enlightened by imagining figures of light,